nebulab/playbook/how-we-work/tracking-time.html.md

 In addition to client projects, Harvest also has two more for internal purposes, that are:

-* Solidus - give the size and complexity of the Solidus ecosystem, we track time just like any other client project.
+* Solidus - given the size and complexity of the Solidus ecosystem, we track time just like any other client project.
 * Investment Time - this includes everything growth and learning related.
 The main reason for tracking this is to keep track of the yearly [Investment Time](personal-growth/investment-time) budget.

-## Presence vs. activity

-You may have noticed there is some overlap between the two concepts of "hours of presence" and "hours of work".

-For instance, if you have reported 9 hours of work on Harvest, it's clear you have worked overtime, no matter how you have spent those hours (even if one hour was spent chatting with a colleague, it's still an hour spent at work).

-Similarly, if you have reported 7 hours but you have actually spent 8 hours at your workspace, no time off will be reported.

-Small breaks and other interruptions during the course of work are to be expected.

-If you're in doubt, contact your mentor and they will be able to help!